tektutor/jenkins-sep-2021/Day2/README.md

   - Fail-fast Project development Methodology
   - In case Waterfall Framework
       - customer feedback arrives pretty delayed
-      - One in 3 months or 6 months or yearly project/product releases are shared with the customer
+      - Once in 3 months or 6 months or yearly project/product releases are shared with the customer
       - If evertything goes well i.e requirements captured is inline with customer's expectation there is no issue
       - In case there is a deviation from the requirements captured vs actual customer expectation, then course correction is almost impossible as the effort is already consumed.
  - SCRUM/Kanban
      - Agile Frameworks
-     - helps in getting frequent customer feedback
+     - helps in getting frequent customer feedbacks
-     - Sprints duration
+     - Sprint duration
            - 1 week(5 days) to 4 (20 days) weeks maximum
            - SCRUM ceremonies
                 - Daily stand-up meeting